sciflydev/Surge.jl/README.md

 server=start_server(8080)
 ```

 Open the file `index.html` in the `example` folder.
 You'll see the signal values and controls to modify them.
+When the counter variables are modified, messages will be printed to the REPL.

 Alternatively, you can send websocket messages as